phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_item_id
 -----------
 This function should return the identifier for the item this notification belongs to.
-Usually this refers to some sort of entity, like a forum, topic, post, etc..
+Usually this refers to some sort of entity, like a forum, topic, post, etc...
-If you do not have any specific "item", you can have a look at the `Custom item identifier`_.
+If you do not have any specific item, you can have a look at the `Custom Item Identifier`_.

 Just to be clear, this identifier is not the actual notification identifier (``notification_id``).
 However, it is used - in conjunction with the `parent identifier <get_item_parent_id_>`_ - to create an index.